 At a real valuation of $2 million, the investor now has a $210,000 stake (1,050 shares * $200 per share).
 Practically, the investor doubled their money in a year.

-The Challenges of Convertible Notes
+The Challenges Of Convertible Notes

 In theory, these notes sound like a decent way to raise money.
 They’re relatively straightforward, and, although they can be nuanced, the rules of converting the investment into equity are very well defined.
 There’s a reason why convertible notes were one of the de facto ways for startups to raise money!